What is Typosquatting?

 - Related search results listing: Owner uses traffic that was meant for the real site to drive traffic to competitors, charging them on a cost-per-click basis

-- Monetize traffic: Owner puts up advertisements or popups to generate advertising revenue from direct navigation misspellings
+- Monetize traffic: Fake website owners put up advertisements or popups to generate advertising revenue from webpage visitors.

-- Affiliate links: Site redirects traffic back to the brand through an affiliate link, earning a commission for each real purchase through the brand's affiliate program
+- Affiliate links: The fake site redirects traffic back to the brand through affiliate links to earn a commission from all purchases via the brand's legitimate affiliate program.

-Cybersquatting is another form of domain squatting.
-In this case, a person buys a domain name of a popular site or brand with the aim of selling it back to the owner of the real site or brand.
+Cybersquatting is another form of domain squatting where a person buys a domain name associated with a popular brand with the aim of selling it to the brand owner at maximum profit.

-The other popular trend was to register the name of a famous person like an actor or politician.
+The other popular trend was to register the domain names of famous people, like actors or politicians.

-As the Internet has become more popular, businesses and celebrities have become wiser to the practice and the availability of popular domains has decreased.
-These days, cybersquatting generally involves the introduction of a new top-level domain (TLD) like .xyz or .coffee.
+These days, cybersquatting usually involves the introduction of a new top-level domain (TLD) like .xyz or .coffee.
 As each new TLD becomes available, there are potentially hundreds of thousands of cybersquatting opportunities.

 In the United States, the Anticybersquatting Consumer Protection Act (ACPA) was enacted in 1999 to establish a cause of action for registering, trafficking in, or using domain names that were confusingly similar to, or dilutive of, a trademark or personal name.

-The law was designed to thwart cybersquatters who registered domain names containing trademarks with no intention of creating a legitimate website but instead planned to sell domains to the trademark owner or third-party.
+The law was designed to thwart cybersquatters who registered domain names containing trademarks with no intention of creating a legitimate website, but instead, planned to sell domains to the trademark owner or a third-party.

-Since ACPA, domain name owners have to be able to prove they intend to use the URL in good faith and that it is not confusingly similar to an existing trademark, brand, or website.
+Since ACPA, domain name owners need to prove they intend to use their URL in good faith and that it's not confusingly similar to an existing trademark, brand, or website.